ashinth555/stripe-card-payment/README.md

 2. Create an account at https://stripe.com & sign in

-3. Download the Zip file stripe-card-payment from this repo to your machine
+3. Download the Zip folder stripe-card-payment from this repo to your machine

-4. Go to Downloads on your machine and Unzip folder
+4. Go to Downloads on your machine and Unzip the folder

 5. Open Terminal and navigate to the directory  stripe-card-payment